ksatohds/nmfkc/README.md

 3. Since all the matrices are non-negative, the components of the regression coefficients $b_n$ for each $n$ are also non-negative.
 Therefore we know the contribution of the bases $x_1,.., x_Q$ and those probabilities $p_{1,n},...,p_{Q,n}$ can be used for clustering.

-4. Furthermore, the regression coefficient matrix can be explained by covariates and Gaussian kernel can be applied as well.
+4. Furthermore, the regression coefficient matrix can be explained by covariates and its Gaussian kernel can be applied.

 # Matrices